rpm-software-management/mock/docs/Why-Mock.md

 through `%generate_buildrequires`, which is the standard way of dealing with dependencies for Python, Go, Rust, and other languages.

-Additionally, not enabled by default, Mock can install [dependencies from non-RPM sources][external-dependencies] like PyPI, RubyGems, etc.
+Additionally, as an opt-in, Mock can install [dependencies from non-RPM sources][external-dependencies] like PyPI, RubyGems, etc.

-## Mock is not bounded by the host system
+## Mock is not constrained by the host system

 You can easily prepare minimal buildroot with something like this: